These beautiful 5-petal white flower varieties are perfect for balancing out the vibrancy in any garden without overwhelming the place!

 Botanical Name: Petunia axillaris

-Also regarded as the wild white Petunia or the white moon Petunia, this annual plant native to temperate South America showcases large white trumpet-shaped blooms and is an excellent flowering garden plant.
+The trumpet-shaped blooms are also regarded as the wild white Petunia or the white moon Petunia.
+This annual plant, native to temperate South America, is an excellent choice for gardeners.

 2. Hawaiian White Hibiscus